 A motion type classifier learns the pattern and features from a training set as mentioned above in Feature Extraction section and also takes a set of features from a sequence provided and produces output in form of motion type.
 In research paper [1] mainly three algorithms were analyzed which were Support Vector Machines, Naïve Bayes and Random Forest.
 They were used to classify three motion types which were walking, driving car and travelling in train.
 We analyzed various other algorithms like Rotation Forest, J48, Classification Via Regression, Attribute Selected Classifier etc, over four motion types including cycling, driving in car and travelling in train.
-For evaluation of different algorithms we used a machine learning software WEKA.
+For evaluation of different algorithms we used a machine learning software "WEKA".
 The data we collected was formatted into '.ARFF' file which is acronym for Attribute Relation File Format' as WEKA only accepts .ARFF format.
-As we discussed about differences in extracted feature for different motion types, based upon it WEKA classifies motion types using the algorithm under test.
-In our testing we recorded data samples for walking, cycling, driving car and travelling in train, each activity with at least over 1 hour recording.
+As we discussed about differences in extracted A. feature for different motion types, based upon it WEKA In CASE 1 we created data set comprising all four motion classifies motion types using the algorithm under test.
+In types(i.e. walking, cycling, driving and travelling in train) our testing we recorded data samples for walking, cycling, and predicted the motion typeby using various algorithms. driving car and travelling in train, each activity with at least In CASE 2 and CASE 3 we did classification amongst only over 1 hour recording.